Rebecca Ferguson

 Rebecca Louisa Ferguson Sundström (born 19 October 1983) is a Swedish actress.
+Known for her roles on film and television, she has acted in several blockbuster franchises and Hollywood films.
+She has received nominations for a Golden Globe Award and two Critics' Choice Awards.

-She began her acting career with the Swedish soap opera Nya tider (1999–2000) and went on to star in the slasher film Drowning Ghost (2004).
-She came to international prominence with her portrayal of Elizabeth Woodville in the British television miniseries The White Queen (2013), for which she was nominated for a Golden Globe for Best Actress in a Miniseries or Television Film.
+Born to a British mother and a Swedish father, Ferguson began her television acting career in 1999 with the Swedish soap opera Nya tider and made her motion picture acting debut in 2004 with the Swedish slasher film Drowning Ghost.
+She came to international prominence with her portrayal of Elizabeth Woodville in the British drama The White Queen (2013), for which she was nominated for a Golden Globe for Best Actress in a Miniseries or Television Film.